 Table of Contents

 It is hard to define precisely what makes one artist’s painting much more valuable than another.
-Mark Rothko is one of those artists that continue to have paintings that go up in value.
+Mark Rothko is one of those artists who continue to have paintings that go up in value.

-Art auctions worldwide continue to see Mark Rothko’s paintings fetch astronomical sums of money; often, his paintings are the most expensive painting sold at auction.
+Art auctions worldwide continue to see Mark Rothko’s paintings fetch astronomical sums of money; often, his paintings are the most expensive paintings sold at auction.

 It is not just one or two paintings that are considered valuable, but many of his paintings continue to fetch large sums of money at auction and break records for their sale price and value.